Roshinisubbagari/roshini/README.md

 Here is the program explain the printing of first 10 numbers and in each ieration ,printing the sum of current and privious values

      num = list(range(10))

- it create a list called num containing from 0 to 9 and using range
+ 1.It create a list called num containing from 0 to 9 and using range

      previousNum = 0

      Then ,variable previous num is 0

      for i in num:

-Next enter in to for loop iterates each element i in list num
+2.Next enter in to for loop iterates each element i in list num

      sum = previousNum + i

-    It calculate the sum of current num and previous num store it i
+3.It calculate the sum of current num and previous num store it i

        print('Current Number '+ str(i) + 'Previous Number ' + str(previousNum) + 'is ' + str(sum)) # <- This is the issue.

          previousNum=i

   Finally it update the previous variable to be equal to the current num i before the next iteration

 ## Output

     Current Number 0Previous Number 0is 0

     Current Number 1Previous Number 0is 1

     Current Number 2Previous Number 1is 3

     Current Number 3Previous Number 2is 5

     Current Number 4Previous Number 3is 7

     Current Number 5Previous Number 4is 9

     Current Number 6Previous Number 5is 11

     Current Number 7Previous Number 6is 13

     Current Number 8Previous Number 7is 15

     Current Number 9Previous Number 8is 17

 ## Webcam